 For any educators looking for maths related inspiration & teaching aids/material then you need to look no further than Nicola Marras’ website.
 If you are just looking for reference books on slide rules try one of these: MyList 1 or MyList 2 .

 Ace Hoffman has developed an awesome simulation of a linear, round, concentric and drum slide rule.
-From the Homepage download a function-rich version for your phone, tablet or desktop.
+From Ace’s Homepage download a function-rich version for your phone, tablet or desktop.

-In memory of long-scale expert Ed Chamberlain (†18-10-2017) fellow collector Otto van Poelje has reissued his out of print private 2013 publication: “LONG-SCALE SLIDE RULES in LIFE-SIZE IMAGES”
+In memory of long-scale expert Ed Chamberlain (†18-10-2017) fellow collector Otto van Poelje has reissued as a free download his out of print private 2013 publication: “LONG-SCALE SLIDE RULES in LIFE-SIZE IMAGES”

 Lawrence made the only known slide rule considered so vital to the WWII effort that the UK & US governments had it classified - based on research from MIT it calculated radar antenna beam patterns, beam width, gain, etc.